BIGJRA/BIGJRA.github.io/rejuv.md

 |*Escape Rope* |$550 |

 Talk to the right guard, then head into the courtyard.
-On the right-side upper level, you’ll find a kid, battle him to get the *Mining Kit.*
+On the right-side upper level, you'll find a kid, battle him to get the *Mining Kit.*

 Enter the quarry again and talk to Adam.